Can I share with you how praying to God in anger was one of the best moments of my life?

 What does honesty with God look like, and what benefit do we gain by doing so?

 Honesty with God.

-What honesty with God looks like.
+What does honesty with God look like?

 I began to notice the large number (65 to 67) of laments in the Psalms, where individuals honestly expressed their questions and anger to God.